qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 For Ubuntu we also have extra packages in a separate repository that are based on `ubuntugis <https://launchpad.net/~ubuntugis>`_, which holds more uptodate versions of other GIS packages than Ubuntu itself.
-If you want those you also need to include ubuntugis ppa in your /etc/apt/sources.list file (see `ubuntugis documentation
+If you want those you also need to include ubuntugis-unstable ppa in your /etc/apt/sources.list file (see `ubuntugis documentation
 <https://trac.osgeo.org/ubuntugis/wiki/UbuntuGISRepository>`_).

 .. note:: The release packages are only produced once shortly after a new version has been released.
-As unstable, not yet released debian versions (testing) and ubuntugis can have library changes the packages might sooner or later be broken for these targets, when the development in debian, ubuntu or ubuntugis moves on and their packages used as dependencies in qgis change.
+As unstable, not yet released debian versions (testing) and ubuntugis-unstable can have library changes the packages might sooner or later be broken for these targets, when the development in debian, ubuntu or ubuntugis-unstable moves on and their packages used as dependencies in qgis change.
 In that event you can either

    - move to a stable debian version and use the released packages for it,